Problem analysis and debugging

 Step-wise debugging of a test suite is available through three operations:

-• The step-in button Step in ([F7], »Debugger«-»Step in«) executes the currently selected node and will set the execution mark to the next deepest node, regardless of how deep that node may lie in the node structure.
-This operation is useful, for example, to step into and debug a 'Procedure' or 'Sequence'.
+(F7, »Debugger«-»Step in«) executes the currently selected node and will set the execution mark to the next deepest node, regardless of how deep that node may lie in the node structure.
+This operation is useful, for example, to step into and debug a Procedure or Sequence.

-• The step-over button Step over ([F8], »Debugger«-»Step over«) executes the currently selected node as well as any child nodes that lie under it and then sets the execution mark to the next node at the same level.
-This is helpful for being able to execute an entire 'Procedure' or 'Sequence' without stepping through each step individually.
+(F8, »Debugger«-»Step over«) executes the currently selected node as well as any child nodes that lie under it and then sets the execution mark to the next node at the same level.
+This is helpful for being able to execute an entire Procedure or Sequence without stepping through each step individually.

-• The step-out button Step out ([Ctrl-F7], »Debugger«-»Step out«) executes the currently selected node as well as any other nodes at the same level (including any child nodes of these nodes) and then sets the execution mark to the next node at the next higher level.
-This type of operation is useful when, for example, you are debugging a 'Procedure' or 'Sequence' and don't want to step through the rest of the nodes in it.
+(Ctrl+F7, »Debugger«-»Step out«) executes the currently selected node as well as any other nodes at the same level (including any child nodes of these nodes) and then sets the execution mark to the next node at the next higher level.
+This type of operation is useful when, for example, you are debugging a Procedure or Sequence and don't want to step through the rest of the nodes in it.
 By simply using step-out, you can execute the rest of the nodes and return.

 The skip functions expand the QF-Test debugger in a powerful way which is not typically possible for a debugger in a standard programming environment.
 In short, they allow you to jump over one or more nodes without having to execute those nodes at all.

-• The skip-out button Skip out ([Ctrl-F9], »Debugger«-»Skip out«) ends the execution of the current 'Procedure' or 'Sequence' and jumps to the next node at the next higher level.
+(Ctrl+F9, »Debugger«-»Skip out«) ends the execution of the current Procedure or Sequence and jumps to the next node at the next higher level.

 Even more powerful is the ability to continue the test run at any arbitrary node, even in a completely different test suite.
 QF-Test will keep as much of the current execution context as possible, including variable bindings.
 The closer the new target location is to the current point of execution, the more information can be salvaged.